High School Programs

 The 2020 HWI Duax Summer Workshop will be held online from July 6 to July 24 from 9 AM to 1 PM five days a week.
 We can accommodate 60 students.
 Students who commit to attending the entire three weeks will be given preference.

 Sessions will begin with the entire group at 9 AM for presentations and at 10 AM break into study groups lead by HWI team leaders.
 The web accounts will be provided by HWI.
 The program will culminate with students doing online presentations for the full cohort as well as interested members of the community.

-First time Students and teachers must complete an application form with four essay questions concerning their goals and motivations.
+First-time students must complete an application form with essay questions concerning their goals and motivations.
 We have been accepting students from 7th to 12th grades and have not rejected anyone who completed the application.
 There are no other prerequisites.
 Students will be accepted into the program in the order their completed application is received.
-If more than 50 applications are received it may not be possible to accommodate the overflow.
+If more than 60 applications are received, it may not be possible to accommodate the overflow.

 Description of Program

 The Roy Carver Foundation and donations from various supporters make the HWI Duax High School Program possible.
 We thank them for their philanthropy.

 - There is an attendance fee of $100 for the 2020 school and this should be paid at the time of application.
 Fee waivers for students with demonstrated need are available.